Plywood is a widely used building material used for walls, structures, docks, furniture and so much more.

 Now that you know more about the various kinds of panels you’ll find, you’ve probably decided on the right type for your project.
 However, there a few more essential details can help you narrow your options further.
 Let’s look at the different materials, finishes, sizes, and grades of plywood that you’ll come across as you shop and how it all translates into the right kind for your job.

-We’ve mentioned the grades plywood sheets can have a few times in this article.
+We’ve mentioned that there are grades of plywood a few times in this article.
 It’s important to understand why wood has a grading system and what the grades mean for the type of wood you purchase.

-The plywood grading system uses letters A, B, C, and D, with A being the best and D being the lowest quality.
+The plywood grade system uses letters A, B, C, and D, with A being the best and D being the lowest quality (often the cheapest plywood).
 You’ll see two letters, though, for most woods.
 One letter designates the grade for the front of the board while the other grades the back, or the part you won’t see when you install it.
 Typically, one side will have a lower grade than the other, and that’s the side you’d want to use in the back.

 Exterior panels will usually have high grades of A-B or A-C. You’ll want to ensure that you choose the highest grade possible for anything that may be exposed to weather or needs excellent strength.
 A grade of C-D is usually okay for internal structural use but isn’t something you should consider using if it won’t be adequately covered.
 You might sometimes see an additional grade with an X at the end, like A-CX.
 This just means that the board has met the standards for external use.